 What are the Covid protocols in Belize?

 Everyone entering Belize has to have a negative covid test taken within 3 days of arrival.
-They observe social distancing and there is currently also a 10 pm curfew.
+They observe social distancing and there is a curfew at night.
 Masks are required everywhere unless you are sitting down eg to eat at a restaurant or lying on a sun lounger.
 The police are very diligent and will stop next to you on the street if you are not wearing one!
 All hotels and restaurants have to abide by strict cleaning protocols too.
 Their covid rates have been very low, they actually closed their borders for almost all of 2020 and only opened once they had put all of these protocols in place.
-You can find out more from the tourism website here!
+You can find out more from the tourism website here.

 Where to stay in Belize as a digital nomad?

 Food in Belize is a mixture of all the different cultures you will find, so there is a lot of Caribbean and creole food, Mexican food, Mayan food and more!
-A typical breakfast would be refried beans, eggs and fry jacks (a sort of puffed up tortilla).
-Lunch might be grilled fish tacos (Umaya's restaurant does the best ones in my opinion!) and dinner could be pork tenderloin cooked in rum and lime juice.
+The restaurants are great and the staff are always so friendly.
+A typical breakfast would be refried beans and dinner could be Belizean Stewed Chicken.
 Veganism is a relatively new concept here but there are still lots of options.

 Simply put, the friendliest and warmest people I have ever met.